valancej/documentation/_pro/continuous-deployment/ssh-deploy.md

 ## Configuring SSH/SCP

-### SSH Helper Image

-To get started deploying via SSH and SCP with Codeship Pro, first see our [SSH helper repo](https://github.com/codeship-library/docker-utilities/tree/master/ssh-helper).
-Clone this repo locally and build the helper image by running `docker build -t codeship/ssh-helper`.

 ### Creating Keys

-Next, use the SSH helper image to create a new SSH key and write the key files to your current directory.
+Use our SSH helper image to create a new SSH key and write the key files to your current directory.
 The file names will be `codeship_deploy_key` for the private key and `codeship_deploy_key.pub` for the public one.
 To create your keys, run the following command:

 ```
 docker run -it --rm -v $(pwd):/keys/ codeship/ssh-helper generate "<YOUR_EMAIL>"